WillGeis/minecraftServerPublicFiles/README.md

 Commands you will use/learn:

- 1) ls - lists the contents of the directory you are in
+ 1) `ls` - lists the contents of the directory you are in
- 2) cd /path/to/file/ - change directory you are in (essentially a file navigator)
+ 2) `cd /path/to/file/` - change directory you are in (essentially a file navigator)
- 3) git clone https://github.com/WillGeis/minecraftServerPublicFiles.git - this will clone all the files from this repository onto your computer
+ 3) `git clone https://github.com/WillGeis/minecraftServerPublicFiles.git` - this will clone all the files from this repository onto your computer

 ![{357574F0-C42A-4DE5-BD3F-EAF6E1E94252}](https://github.com/user-attachments/assets/e708090b-587b-4498-974e-902b289e3305)

-Typically I put the files from this on a temporary folder on my desktop, if you want to as well first navigate there at by typing (no "") "cd Desktop/" and hitting enter.
-After that paste "git clone https://github.com/WillGeis/minecraftServerPublicFiles.git" and the files will appear in a file on your desktop with this repository's name (minecraftServerPublicFiles)
+Typically I put the files from this on a temporary folder on my desktop, if you want to as well first navigate there at by typing `cd Desktop/` and hitting enter.
+After that paste `git clone https://github.com/WillGeis/minecraftServerPublicFiles.git` and the files will appear in a file on your desktop with this repository's name (minecraftServerPublicFiles)

 Bam you have the files and you learned a powerful VCS (version control system) tool that you can actually use if you want to pursue a career that will drive you slowly insane